shubhamcommits/to-do-list/Readme.md

 1.5.
 Fire up a new terminal and go to `to-do-list/` and run `npm run dev` or `yarn run dev`, and your server application shall start up on port `4000`

+1.6.
+For easier understanding of the APIs, I have also attached the `To Do List.postman_collection.json` collection for the reference

 ---